2014 Euromaidan regional state administration occupations: 23 January

 Following a standoff between protesters and government forces in Kyiv on 23 January, tensions flared as anti-government forces mobilized and overtook the Regional State Administration (RSA) of a number of western Ukrainian cities, with some local governors being forced to file letters of resignation.
-By the afternoon, the administrations of Lviv, Rivne and Ternopil, and Khmelnytskyi were also in the hands of anti-government protesters.
+By the afternoon, the administrations of Lviv, Rivne, Ternopil, and Khmelnytskyi Oblasts were also in the hands of anti-government protesters.

 In Lviv, around 2,000 protesters stormed the RSA building shouting "Revolution!"
 Governor Oleg Salo, a presidential appointee, signed a letter of resignation as a result of the takeover.
 The mayor of Lviv, in response, declared that none of the 'Black Thursday' laws would ever apply on the territory of Lviv.
 Ternopil city council denounced the 'Black Thursday' laws and demanded they be repealed.
 Activists in Khmelnytskyi erected barricades and surrounded the Khmelnytskyi Oblast RSA building.
 As a result, the Khmelnytskyi city council issued a series of demands including snap elections and the dissolution of the Berkut.
 Cherkasy RSA was also occupied when thousands of protestors stormed the building but were later expelled by police.
 By the end of 23 January, Lviv, Ternopil, Rivne, and Khmelnytskyi remained in the control of anti-government forces.
 In addition, a number of local administrations were blockaded but not physically overtaken, including those of Sumy, Ivano-Frankivsk, Vinnytsia, Poltava, and Zhytomyr.

 Prime Minister Azarov called the occupying force not a part of the political opposition, but rather a rebellion, and president Yanukovych condemned the takeover of public buildings.
 Counter to the anti-government sentiment, the administration of Crimea rejected calls for a snap election and encouraged Crimeans to rebuff any attempts to seize power by the opposition.